octobercms/docs/backend-forms.md

 **stretch** | specifies if this tab stretches to fit the parent height.
 **defaultTab** | the default tab to assign fields to.
 Default: Misc.
 **cssClass** | assigns a CSS class to the tab container.
+**paneCssClass** | assigns a CSS class to an individual tab pane.
+Value is an array, key is tab index or label, value is the CSS class.

 <a name="form-field-options"></a>
 ### Field options